-This is The Primary Shakespeare Company(PSC)’s website.
-The PSC is a charity that we set up back in 2009 to share the arts-centred approach to learning that we have at HTSS with other schools.
+The Primary Shakespeare Company(PSC) is a charity that we set up back in 2009 to share the arts-centred approach to learning that we have at HTSS with other schools.
 This summer, we were due to run performance projects with over 50 mainstream primary schools, and four schools for children with Special Needs.
 Over the Easter Holidays, we’ve been busy creating an online resource which is now open to everyone – please feel free to use it – and share it!
 You’ll need to sign up when you first use it – but this is only so that the charity can report to funders how many people use the site.
 It’s totally free.

 Monday April 6th.
 Thank you to all the children in Year 3 who sent me stories.
 I LOVED reading them and the standard was very high.
 This announcement is late because I had such a hard time choosing between them!
 I have, at last decided on a winner and that winner is….. (drum roll please)….
 Freya.
 Many congratulations, Freya.
 Joint runners up were Darcy and Georgia, and George’s entry is highly commended.
 Here’s a video of me reading Freya’s thrilling story: